 WBWF Report, Stephanie Steen, Principal

 Stephanie Steen reported on the WBWF report.
 The report aligns with NMA’s strategic plan.
-Stephanie Steen also shared with the Board the Partnership between NMA and Ed for help with recruiting talent for the school.
+Stephanie Steen also shared with the Board the Partnership between NMA and EdFuel for help with recruiting talent for the school.

 In the past, the Board approved a cut-off date for scholars who turned 5-year-old by Oct 1 for enrollment purposes.
 The board would like this information shared in future reports.